Click from the list below to navigate to that section of this guide for more information.

 - Verify the LED is on if your recorder has one.

 - If your recorder does not have an LED, check the Network port on the rear of the recorder.
-If the Network light is flashing green, the recorder is receiving power.
+If the LAN port light is flashing green, the recorder is receiving power.

-- If you can hear the recorder’s fan, it is receiving power.
+- Some devices feature an internal fan, so if you can hear the recorder’s fan, it is receiving power.

 - If the LED on the recorder is turned ON but you cannot see an image on your monitor, please refer to the Video Loss section of this article.